EnterpriseDB/docs/README.md

 1. NPM is the package manager we're using for this project.
 NPM may fail with a permissions related issue.
 To fix that, ensure that your user account owns the required directory: `sudo chown -R $(whoami) /usr/local/lib/node_modules`

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.

+1. If you should have access to private packages, you'll want to follow these steps so that they're pulled in the next steps.

+   1. Run `brew install direnv` if you don't have it already.
+Then [follow these steps to add it to your shell.](https://direnv.net/docs/hook.html).

+   1. Create a Github token which can pull private packages.
+[You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

+   1. Once you have that token, create a file in the root of the project called `.envrc.local` and add this code to it `export NPM_TOKEN="your-token-here"`.
+That will be utilized in the NPM_TOKEN variable in the .npmrc file.

 1. Install all required packages by running `npm install`.